NarkNautilus/NARK-Energy-Platform-Open-Blueprint-v3/README.md

 Navigate to the repository directory and run the Python script: python ./nark_sim_v2.2.py

-(Note: The script is named nark_sim_v2.2.py based on your provided file; adjust if you have renamed it.)
 Expected Output
 The script will run all three test scenarios (A, C, B/D) and print the final verification report to your console:
 NARK v2.2 Final Clean Fix — Executing...